findridoy/kahf-vaccine/README.md

 This way, once the schedule_date is in cache, we can get fast speed for the search.

 And for the cache eviction policy, we can use the LRU (Least Recently Used) technique.

+# Additional requirment of sending SMS
+If in future we get a requirment to send SMS, we just have to modify SendScheduleReminderNotification and append the code for sending sms in the handle method.
+We can use helper_fuction/Third party solution/API call or a custom class to send SMS.